Prague to Budapest

 Prague, Vienna, Bratislava, and Budapest represent only a few of the highlights of this epic bike tour!
 Your trans-Central European cycling adventure will showcase the cultural and natural diversity of these four countries, once united by the former Habsburg empire.

-The first part of your incredible Western AND Eastern European bike tour follows the popular Greenways trail and then from Vienna to Budapest, you will follow the Eurovelo 6, the Danube cycle path.
+The first part of your incredible Western AND Eastern European bike tour follows the popular Greenways trail, and from Vienna to Budapest, you will follow the Eurovelo 6, the Danube cycle path.
 The majority of this experience is in an area that is relatively off the radar.
-It is an escape from the norm and the crowds, but still offers the varied scenery, architecture, and art that the mainstream destinations highlight.
+It is an escape from the norm and the crowds but still offers the varied scenery, architecture, and art that the mainstream destinations highlight.
 An added benefit: reasonable prices and an extraordinary network of well-marked bike trails!

 We offer this tour in two versions, one with all biking or shorter distances with train/car transfers.